 The difficulties in determining individual output do not stop firms from basing their pay on estimates of this output.
 Indeed, in the case of a frictionless competitive labor market, the wage of an individual is equal to his employer's estimate of his marginal product.
-Opinions about whether people are or are not paid their marginal product do not alter this so that they have no effect on the actual distribution of income.
+Opinions about whether people are or are not paid their marginal product do not alter this, so they have no effect on the actual distribution of income.

-In the model I present, there are two departures from the assumptions of the standard competitive labor market which ensure that these opinions matter.
+In the model I present, these opinions matter because I depart from the assumptions of the standard competitive labor market in two ways.
 First, I suppose that a worker's departure from a firm depends on his outside opportunities and that the firm has imperfect information about these opportunities.
-The result is that employers have some monopsony power and that wages depend both on the firm's perception of their employees' marginal products, and on the firm's assessment of the likelihood that these employees will leave.
-Second, there are search costs so that workers have to form an opinion about what they will be paid on the outside before they leave a firm.
+The result is that employers have some monopsony power and that wages depend both on the firm's perception of their employees' marginal products and on the firm's assessment of the likelihood that these employees will leave.
+Second, there are search costs, so workers have to form an opinion about what they will be paid on the outside before they leave a firm.

 This combination of assumptions yields a simple mechanism by which opinions affect the distribution of income.
-If workers regard the evaluations of their employers as inaccurate, they are tempted to quit if they receive a low evaluation while they are inclined to stay if they receive a favorable one.
-The reason is that, if firms are inaccurate, it is good to work for a firm that has an inaccurately high estimate of one's own ability.
-Employees who receive high ratings from their current employers conclude that they have found a good match while
+If workers regard the evaluations of their employers as inaccurate, they are tempted to quit if they receive a low evaluation, while they are inclined to stay if they receive a favorable one.
+The reason is that, if firms are inaccurate in their evaluations, it is good to work for a firm that has an inaccurately high estimate of one's own ability.
+Employees who receive high ratings from their current employers conclude that they have found a good match, while those who receive a low rating expect alternate employers to pay higher wages.